junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "That's it?"
 Dean eyes them curiously, somehow expecting something fancier.

 "Yes."
 Cas hands him both items.
 "You can use that to extract my life force and store them in the flask.
-I expect you may need to repeat the process a few times before I'm drained."
+I expect you may need to repeat the process a few times until I'm drained."

 Dean swallows, he doesn't like how the word "drained" sounds like, not at all.